JavaScript-Packer/jquery-bzip-compressed/README.md

 # jquery-bzip-compressed
-These are the smallest possible JQuery files (full featured, nothing removed) on the planet Earth.
+These are the smallest possible JQuery files (full featured, nothing removed) in the World!
 They are compressed with bzip (setting at 9) and include a client side unpacker/decompressor/extractor.

-These were compiled/generated/created using online tool http://www.whak.ca/packer/!
+These were compiled/generated/created using online tool http://www.whak.ca/packer/

 If I missed any popular releases, let me know :)

 * 17,582 bytes for jquery-1.1.4.bzip.js